christinec-dev/Catsweeper/README.md

 # Catsweeper🐱
-With a busy schedule and little time, it feels like there's not enough minutes in the day to get my React practice in!
+With a busy schedule and little time, it feels like there are not enough minutes in the day to get my React practice in!
 That's why I decided to make a simple game just to keep myself on track.
-Thus, **_CATSWEEPER_** was born!💣💣💣
+Thus, CATSWEEPER was born!💣💣💣

-It's a play on the classic Minesweeper game, but instead of mining and avoiding bombs, you are taksed to run from apartment to apartment to find fifteen lost kitties - but you have to avoid the angry neighborhood dogs or else you will lose your kitties forever (ie. you get bombed and game over!).
+It's a play on the classic Minesweeper game, but instead of mining and avoiding bombs, you are tasked to run from apartment to apartment to find fifteen lost kitties - but you have to avoid the angry neighborhood dogs or else you will lose your kitties forever (ie. you get bombed and game over!).

 ### GAME RULES
 - The game works similar to Minesweeper.